10 Things Grandparents Can Learn From Their Grandchildren

 As a grandparent, you may know everything that went on in the family 40 years ago, but you may not know the hilarious thing your grandson did last week while he was playing outside.
 Encouraging kids to tell you little family tales keeps them happy and brings everyone closer.
 Sometimes little memories are the ones you cherish most.

 Grandchildren are always on the move and always looking for entertainment.
 Don't let retirement turn into the golden years of worrying.
 Take a page from your grandchild's book and learn to let loose and do something silly.
 You'll feel years younger as you're playing and being carefree with your grandchildren, and they'll enjoy it just as much as you will.

 When you're used to being asked for advice all the time, it's hard to switch over to listening to your grandchild talk a mile a minute.
 Parents always seem to be learning patience, but by the time you've become a grandparent, the toddler and school-age years are long gone.
 A grandchild brings grandparents back with jarring reality.
 Letting a child babble on is great fun and will give you the chance to become a patient listener - a great skill to have at any age.

 Young children are full of unconditional love.
 Even when you might feel like you don't deserve it or don't need it, let them in and give them the chance to say "I love you!"
 Who couldn't use a little more of that?

 Having only a few years of life experience under their belts, children don't always realize that "later" is an option.
-Many grandparents, who have decades worth of memories, forget that life isn't infinite because they "have seen their share of both sadness and joy," says Laura Markham of Brooklyn, New York.
+Many grandparents, who have decades worth of memories, forget that life isn't infinite because they have seen their share of both sadness and joy.
 Take advantage of the youthful excitement of your grandchildren.